AlbusRosie/Mini-Social-Network-for-Hobby-Groups/README.md

-# Mini Social Network for Hobby Groups – UI Design
+# Mini Social Network for Hobby Groups

 🎨 This repository contains the Figma-based UI design for a Mini Social Network platform dedicated to hobby groups.